volodymyrhudyma/blog/content/blog/2020-12-19-boost-performance-with-react-memo.md

 export default React.memo(Projects);
 ```

-In this example, a parent component passes **handleProjectClick** callback to the child.
+In this example, a parent component passes the **handleProjectClick** callback to the child.

-There is one tricky thing - every time the functional component defines a callback, a new callback instance is being created, which means that we pass different instances of the callback function to the child component.
+There is one tricky thing - every time the functional component defines a callback, a new callback instance is created, which means that we are passing different instances of the callback function to the child component.

-See, that even if we do not provide any other props except the callback function, the component is still not properly memoized.
+See that even if we do not provide any props other than the callback function, the component is still not memoized properly.

-The fix is straightforward - we need to use a **useCallback** hook in order to preserve the instance of the callback for every render:
+The solution is simple - we need to use a **useCallback** hook to preserve the instance of the callback for each render:

 ```jsx
  const handleProjectClick = useCallback(() => {